 written by Michelle Staab, Pregnancy Counselor at Lifeline Children’s Services.

 Here at Lifeline, we are dedicated to helping you walk through what may be the toughest circumstance you’ve ever faced.
 Our pregnancy counselors are here to listen to your concerns and will help guide you through all your options.
 The truth is that you have more than one option, and you are not alone.
 If you are facing an unexpected pregnancy or if you think you are pregnant, reach out to one of our pregnancy counselors.
 They will be there to listen to you and support you with love.
-Call a Lifeline Pregnancy Counselor 24/7 at 1(800)875-5595, or connect with us via Text.
+Call or text a Lifeline Pregnancy Counselor 24/7 at 1(800)875-5595, or submit a request for a counselor to reach out to you today.
 We are here to help!

 Submit a request for a Pregnancy Counselor to reach out to you today: